Codify-Berkeley-Education/DecalWebsite/docs/Assignments/Assignment-4-APIs.md

 ### Actual User Sign In

 Accessing the web API through the a client access token only gives us read access to general Spotify data, and doesn't let us read or write any personal user data.
 Try implementing the [authorization code](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow) authentication flow, which does let you directly edit your user data through the API.
 Once you are able to edit your personal account information, try saving our recommended playlists to your profile!

+If you want any help implementing any of these extensions, let course staff know and we would be happy to help during office hours!

+## Submission

+As stated, there are no autograder tests for this assignment.
+However, please still give it your best effort, and push your changes to GitHub so that course staff can view them.